 The EU-Georgia Association Agreement (AA), including the Deep and Comprehensive Free Trade Area (DCFTA), sets out the foundation for political association and enhanced economic integration between Georgia and the EU for the benefit of the citizens of Georgia, first and foremost.
 The EU and the Government have prepared and adopted a revised Association Agenda for 2017-2020, which sets the priorities for joint work and reaffirms both sides' commitment to closer association.

 Visa-free travel to the EU for Georgian citizens holding a biometric passport entered into force on 28 March 2017, aimed at a substantial enhancement of mobility and people-to-people contacts between the two sides.
-The last two reports reunder the Visa Suspension Mechanism, issued by the European Commission in December 2017 and 2018 noted that Georgia fulfilled the visa liberalisationVisa Liberalisation Action Plan () benchmarks.
+The last two reports under the Visa Suspension Mechanism, issued by the European Commission in December 2017 and 2018 noted that Georgia fulfilled the Visa Liberalisation Action Plan (VLAP) benchmarks.
 However, the challenges remain as regards the increased number of asylum seekers and involvement of Georgian nationals in organised crime groups active in the EU MS. The recommendations of the reports emphasize the urgent need to take action to reduce the number of unfounded asylum requests, in particular through targeted information campaigns, improved border control and prevent and fight against organised crime and improved operational cooperation with EU MS. In this vein, the cooperation with Europol and the European Border and Coast Guard Agency has been stepped up considerably in recent years, and the fight against crime.

 The EU is providing financial assistance in all fields covered by the visa liberalisation benchmarks: e.g. support to public administration reform also covers anticorruption policies; support to justice and security sectors includes fight against organized crime, drugs, improving border controls and supporting overall migration management in the country.